irlAlan/Kamil/README.md

 #### Limitations 1

-Programming Language
+Programming Language:
-I chose to use c++ as it is a language that im more familiar with.
-I understand a lot of the optimisations in the language and it is a very fast and performant language with good cross compatability which would make it good for the project.

 When it comes to the Programming Language I wrote my project in C++ (Cpp, Cxx, cc) with access to the C++17 language standard.
 I chose this language becauase I am most familiar with it and prefer it over python for larger projects like this.
-It is fast, efficient and allows the use of pointers for memory and data management.
-An example of this can be shown when passing Classes to other Classes via pointer.
+It is a fast and performant language with good cross compatability which would make it good for the project.

 #### Limitations 2

+Formatting standard:

+This limitation is for the reusability and modularbility of the program when different users are making changes or when you come back to the code after a while.
+It is to keep everything orderly so you can focus entierly on the problem solving without having to worry about spaces and comments.

-formating standards when it comes to writing good clean code, formatting the code is a big necessity that can help the overall functionality of the code and user experience.
+When it comes to writing good clean code, formatting the code is a big necessity that can help the overall functionality of the code and user experience.
-To do this i am using LLVM formatting standards  which are defined in teh cmake file and config-format file

-The formatting standard im using is own defined by LLVM in a .clang-format file, it essentially dictates the formatting of files from how many spaces are used in a tab to length of lines and how many parameters apear on one line.

-By having a seperate program keep track of all code formatting and making sure its all standardised it makes the code more modular and easy to work with since any new programmers will have an easier time understanding code if its all similar.

-(include the clang-format file here)

 An example being:

     \code{.cpp}